enatierg/shallow-water-simulation/one-dim-implementation/README.md

 # One-Dimensional Shallow Water Model

-This repository contains the implementation of a **one-dimensional Shallow Water model (SWM)** using **FORTRAN95** with double precision arithmetic.
+This folder contains the implementation of a **one-dimensional Shallow Water model (SWM)** using **FORTRAN95** with double precision arithmetic.
 Not all parts of the code were implemented by me; the parts completed by me are indicated below.

 ## Project Components